 - Be digitally social – When your audience engages with you on your blog, your social platforms, in an email, etc. it’s imperative that you interact.
 Respond and engage them further.
 Never ignore anyone who’s taken even a few seconds to provide an opinion on your content.

-- Action is calling – Your Call To Action is important, especially considering it’s such a small part of your content’s focus, size wise.
+- An action is calling – Your Call To Action is important, especially considering it’s such a small part of your content’s focus, size wise.
 Check your analytics, keep track of your leads, and always be mindful of how to improve this.
 If you don’t know where your leads come from, you can’t improve your CTA!

-- Be like Santa – This is one of those blogging tips where I get hesitation.
+- Be like Santa – This is one of those blogging tips where I get the hesitation.
 The point of blogging is to give value.
-That value may be a sample product, or it may be knowledge.
+That value may be a sample product, or it may be in obtaining knowledge.
 In my case, it’s knowledge, mostly.
 I often give away time to my readers when they reach out.
 It’s important to give some of ‘you’ away.
 Give, give, give in your blogs.

 - Be yourself! – Your personality should be allowed to be reflected in your content pieces.
 Your customers are more interested in you than your products or company.
 Make sure you have some content where they can get you and your personality.
 Of all blogging tips, don’t forget this one.